Connecting communities through art

 Throughout the art commissioning process, Stockland collaborates with councils and not-for-profit organisations to ensure that artworks draw on local perspectives and knowledge, and, where possible, select local artists to lead or be part of the creative execution.

-artist Shannon Crees from northern New South Wales worked alongside and mentored local Rockhampton artist Caitlin Broderick to create murals for the external walls, an entry point, and the dining and entertainment precinct at the retail town centre.
+At Stockland Rockhampton in Queensland, artist Shannon Crees from northern New South Wales worked alongside and mentored local Rockhampton artist Caitlin Broderick to create murals for the external walls, entry point, and dining and entertainment precinct of the retail town centre.

 The main mural, which is about 65 metres long and 7 metres high, features some of Australia’s most cherished flora and fauna.